 Ever since Italian engineer Davis Ducart arrived in the 18th century to put his Italian Renaissance hallmark on Limerick City’s streetscape from the architecture of the Hunt Museum to the oval contour of the O’Connell Avenue piazza, the city has showcased one of the finest examples of Georgian architecture in Western Europe.

-A statue of Hollywood legend and Limerick man Richard Harris, with raised sword and crown, lies at the top of Bedford Row.
+A statue of Hollywood legend and Limerick man Richard Harris, with raised sword and crown, sits at the top of Bedford Row.
 He points the way to high street shopping and to good family dining at The Buttery or The Spitjack.
-Nearby, on Henry Street, the city’s history unfolds at the Limerick City Museum which is housed in a grand scale, classically designed Franciscan Friary.
+Nearby on Henry Street, the city’s history unfolds at the Limerick Museum, which is housed in a grand scale, classically designed Franciscan Friary.